Table of Contents

 - What are the signs and symptoms of kidney failure?

 - What is the treatment for kidney failure?

 - What is the prognosis for someone with kidney failure?

-- In the beginning, kidney failure may be asymptomatic (not producing any symptoms).
-As kidney function decreases, the symptoms are related to the inability to regulate water and electrolyte balances, to clear waste products from the body, and to promote red blood cell production.
-Lethargy, weakness, shortness of breath, and generalized swelling may occur.
-Unrecognized or untreated, life-threatening circumstances can develop.
+Initially, kidney failure may be not produce any symptoms (asymptomatic).
+As kidney function decreases, the symptoms are related to the inability to regulate water and electrolyte balances, clear waste products from the body, and promote red blood cell production.

-- Inability to excrete potassium and rising potassium levels in the serum (hyperkalemia) is associated with fatal heart rhythm disturbances (arrhythmias) including ventricular tachycardia and ventricular fibrillation.
+- Fatal heart rhythm disturbances (arrhythmias) including ventricular tachycardia and ventricular fibrillation

 - Rising urea levels in the blood (uremia) may lead tobrain encephalopathy,pericarditis (inflammation of the heart lining), or low calcium blood levels (hypocalcemia)

 Longo DL, et al. Harrison’s Principles of Internal Medicine.
 18th edition.
 McGraw Hill Professional.
 2011.